IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/CLIReadme.md

 ### Examples

-*  Push a CICS bundle from the working directory by using default cics-deploy, ssh and zosmf profiles:
+*  Push a CICS bundle from the working directory by using default cics-deploy, cics, ssh and zosmf profiles:

       * `$  zowe cics-deploy push bundle --name EXAMPLE --target-directory /u/example/bundles`